Town Board Meetings

 Speaking During Public Comment

-Use of Recording Equipment
+Use of Recording and Electronic Equipment

 Executive Session Policy

 It is the policy of the Town Board to conduct Town business in an open fashion and to make available as much information as many legally and practically be disseminated.
 The New York Open Meetings Law authorizes the Board to conduct business in executive session in a number of areas.
-The Board recognizes that it is authorized to use executive sessions in these and other situations, but will do so with restraint.
+The Board recognizes that it is authorized to use executive sessions in these and other situations.
 To maintain confidentiality and to encourage the uninhibited discussion of the subject matter in executive session, all statements made and positions taken by all participants must remain confidential and may not be disclosed by any participant unless and until disclosure of such information as may be legally disseminated is authorized by affirmative vote of four members of the board.
 It has been and continues to be the practice of the Board that all members of the Board, acting together, come to agreement by consensus on the specific information which is to be released to the public in accordance with the New York Open Meetings Law, the suitable vehicle for reporting that information, and the timing of the reporting.

 Resolution numbers below reflect those considered by the Town Board.
 Attached links reflect resolutions adopted at respective Town Board meeting.